 Creation of the DRBD partition

-During the OS installation, reduce the size of the main partition and create a new one (that will be used for the replicated MySQL database) of 30G.
+During the OS installation, reduce the size of the main partition by 30G.
 Do not create that partition during the install process, we will do it later.
+This needs to be done on both servers.

 Partitioning